Q: I’ve visited other Montessori schools. Some are affiliated and some are accredited. What is the difference? And which is THE SPRINGS?

 A: Montessori is a term any individual or school can use in its name.
 It is not a guarantee of authenticity.
 The American Montessori Society and the Association Montessori Internationale are the two largest Montessori accrediting bodies, but both also offer “affiliation” status.
 Affiliation means a school (or individual) pays dues and agrees to adhere to the guiding Montessori principles outlined by each organization, respectfully.
 However, it is an honor system and while schools may be “affiliated,” the organizational body does not visit or verify an institution’s adherence to Montessori standards.
 Affiliation does not equal authenticity.

 Accreditation, also offered by both entities, is a voluntary undertaking in which schools, in addition to paying association fees, conduct a rigorous self-study program over the course of at least one school year.
 The process is so intensive that many schools’ self study for multiple school years.
 An accreditation team visits the school upon completion of the self study period to verify that the school meets the Montessori and educational standards of the accrediting body.
 Upon successful completion, a school becomes accredited and must renew accreditation every 7 years.
-THE SPRINGS is expecting to be fully accredited by the American Montessori Society in November 2016.
+THE SPRINGS Infant House, Toddler House and Children’s House achieved full accreditation with the American Montessori Society and AdvancED (Southern Association of Colleges and Schools) in Spring 2016.
+The Elementary House is currently undergoing accreditation and is expected to received accreditation with both entities in Fall 2017.

 Q: Are there any additional fees on top of tuition?